Azure/Enterprise-Scale/docs/wiki/FAQ.md

 Azure Policy exemptions are used to exempt a resource hierarchy or an individual resource from evaluation of a definition.
 Resources that are exempt count toward overall compliance but can't be evaluated or have a temporary waiver.
 If you want to monitor a resource that is non-compliant by design, you may use an exemption.
 If you do not want to monitor a resource by a default policy, you may use an exception.

+### When can I deploy ALZ and new Azure Regions?

+As new Azure regions come online, they are rolled out in a phased approach and whilst the region may be available for use, not all features may be available during the early period.
+For Azure landing zones this means that you may experience unexpected deployment failures where certain components are not available.
+As ALZ provides different options and selections no 2 deployments may be the same and therefore deployment outcomes can differ.
+Should you experience an issue deploying ALZ to a new region please raise a support ticket for review.